PrimaryEnglish

 For a nice introduction on writing command sentences (which, of course, contain imperative verbs) this BBC Bitesize article has a short explanatory video, tips and examples and a quick quiz to help embed learning at the end.

-In this activity children do instructional writing for an alien on how to make a sandwich, so they had better be very clearly written and easy to follow.
+In this activity children have to write instructions for an alien on how to make a sandwich, so they had better be very clearly written and easy to follow.

 The worksheet provides a list of connectives children might want to use, as well as some imperative verbs like ‘slice’, ‘open’ and ‘mix’.